biojppm/cmany/doc/flags.rst

    If you want to add flags only to certain builds, it's cool!
 One of the main motivations of cmany is being able to easily do that, and it offers two different solutions.
 You can :doc:`use variants </variants>`.
-You can also set flags per :ref:`Per-parameter flags`, so that when one specific build item (such as a compiler or operating system) is used, then the flags are also used in the resulting build.
+You can also set flags per :ref:`Per-item flags`, so that when one specific build item (such as a compiler or operating system) is used, then the flags are also used in the resulting build.